nats-io/nats.go/jetstream/README.md

 - `IgnoreDeletes` will have the key watcher not pass any keys with delete markers.
-- `UpdatesOnly` will have the key watcher only pass updates on values (without latest values when started).
+- `UpdatesOnly` will have the key watcher only pass updates on values (without values already present when starting).
-- `MetaOnly` will have the key watcher retrieve only the entry meta data, not the entry value.
+- `MetaOnly` will have the key watcher retrieve only the entry metadata, not the entry value.
 - `ResumeFromRevision` instructs the key watcher to resume from a specific revision number.